 Any idea how to sell – NONE whatsoever!!!
 (Generating leads or selling wasn’t even a distant topic on the academic curriculum).

 If you asked any of my class how to get leads for an architecture firm through marketing, we would have stared blankly at you, then coughed a few times before heading to the bathroom, never to return.

 And if you think a marketing agency is any better, then I have more bad news for you.
-Agencies tend to specialize in unmeasurable, ‘get our name out there’ branding and brand advertising style marketing, which means you have no idea if your marketing is actually helping you win more projects (more on this later).
+Agencies tend to specialize in unmeasurable, ‘get your name out there’ branding and brand advertising-style marketing, which means you have no idea whether your marketing is actually helping you win more projects (more on this later).

 QUESTION: How many ads on TV do you see for advertising agencies?

 What do agencies know about their type of marketing that you don’t?

 Branding may appear to work for Coke or Nike with their billion dollar budgets, but it won’t work for marketing an architecture firm, I promise.

 So how does an ad agency generate their business?
 Through cold calling, networking and responding to proposal requests.
 Not advertising.
 Pretty funny, right?

 If you feel unprepared in selling your services then think again.